 2. Hare Feet

 A dog with hare feet has paw pads that are not as close together as those with cat feet.
 The second and third digital pads are more extended, creating less arch.
 Therefore, this paw looks bigger and longer than the cat feet style.

-Because the bones in the digital pads are long, dogs with this paw type use more energy to run.
+Because the bones in the digital pads are long, dogs with this paw type use more energy to run at explosive speeds across short distances.
 As a result, they cannot run as long as canines with cat feet and tire quickly.
 However, what they lack in endurance, they make up for in speed.

-Dogs with hare feet are skilled at running fast in short bursts.
-They are more sprinters than marathon runners, making them excellent hunters, hounds, and racing dogs.
-Therefore, it’s no surprise that breeds like Greyhounds, Whippets, Borzois, and Samoyeds have hare feet.
+Dogs with hare feet are skilled at running fast in small bursts.
+They are more like sprinters than marathon runners, making them excellent hunters, hounds and racing dogs.
+Therefore, it's no surprise that breeds like Greyhounds, Whippets, Borzois and Samoyeds have hare feet.

 Regardless of the type of paw your dog has, there are five dog paw parts, all of which serve a specific purpose.
 So let's dive into each one.

 The digital pads are what most dog owners know as their pup's toes.
 They are four rounded pads at the top of the foot, just below the nails.
 The primary purpose of the digital pads is to bear weight and absorb shock.

 While we walk with most of our weight on our heels, dogs walk on their toes, making the digital pads an essential part of dog paw anatomy.
 The cushioned padding offers protection to your dog's bones and joints when they are running around.